EthannYakabuski/GhostPB/README.md

-MapsActivity.java is the main activity for the application, and where most of the functionality is activity_maps.xml is the layout file for the main activity of the application
+MapsActivity.java is the main activity for the application, and where most of the functionality is

+Activity_maps.xml is the layout file for the main activity of the application